noaa-oar-arl/hysplitplot/README.md

 trajplot.py.
 The command-line arguments for the trajplot.py script have the same format and meaning as the TRAJPLOT program in HYSPLIT.

 Unit tests are written using the pytest framework.
+You will need to install pytest if it is not.
 To run the unit tests, do

+    $ cd tests
-    $ cd tests; pytest
+    $ pytest

 To update the HTML documentation, go to the docs/ directory and execute